XenitAB/xenitab.github.io/docs/xks/developer-guide/best-practices.md

 ## Readiness/Liveness probes

 Good probes are important if you want stable applications.
-They help with error reporting, but in our experience they are the most important when you deploy new versions.
+They help with error reporting, but in our experience, they are the most important when you deploy new versions.

 The short summary follows,